Lagistos/Stater/readme.md

 # ngc-stater

-This Library help to manage state on the component level In Angular.
+This Library help to manage state on the component level In Javascript.

 `npm install ngc-stater`